 Mobility is a simple word with big implications.
 In many circles, it determines whether you can progress from a basic exercise to a more advanced exercise.
-For instance, if you don’t have the ability to actively bring your arms over your head, the chances of doing a solid overhead squat or even overhead press without having some negative compensation through the spine become limited.
+For instance, if you can’t actively bring your arms over your head, the chances of doing a solid overhead squat or even overhead press without having some negative compensation through the spine become limited.

 I’ve always viewed mobility a little differently and with a much less extreme “yes/no” kind of ideal:

 How much do you have versus how much do you use?

 Let’s say you can grab your knee and hug it to your chest, but when you do a squat, you wind up looking like you’re more of a marionette puppet whose strings aren’t long enough.
 This disconnect between where you could get to by hugging your knee to your chest and where you managed to get to when asked to squat means you may have to get more control over your motion and maybe not as much time spent doing static stretches or “muscle lengthening” exercises.
 This doesn’t mean there’s no use for them, but the use is not as well spent as others.

 Some people will have anatomical structures that allow massive excursions during these movements, while others won’t.
 There isn’t a standard I would want anyone to work to say they’re a good exerciser or person, but use as much as you have and work hard at using it.
 So in this vein, I wanted to showcase the 5 Mobility Exercises that teach you how to use a range of motion effectively while also trying to use as much as possible.